Struct extendr_api::wrapper::matrix::RArray

 source§

-impl<'a, T: ToVectorValue + 'a> RArray<T, [usize; 3]>
+impl<T> RArray<T, [usize; 3]>

 source

-pub fn new_matrix3d<F: Clone + FnMut(usize, usize, usize) -> T>( nrows: usize, ncols: usize, nmatrix: usize, f: F ) -> Self
+pub fn new_matrix3d<F: Clone + FnMut(usize, usize, usize) -> T>( nrows: usize, ncols: usize, nmatrix: usize, f: F, ) -> Self

 source